FuriouZz/obsidian-pochoir/README.md

 - User function are in `.js` files

 Solutions:
-- Like the core `Template` plugin, I want to property merging easy
+- Like the core `Template` plugin, I want property merging easy
 - Separate template code and configuration and template content

 ## Example